renesas-rdk/rzv2h_rdk_documentation/source/3_ros2_development/install_realsene.rst

 For more information about building native, please refer to the `Install librealsense2 documentation <https://github.com/IntelRealSense/librealsense/blob/development/doc/installation.md#install-libreal>`_

-When perform navtive build, follow the official documentation, starting from the **Install librealsense2** step and skip **3.
+When perform native build, follow the official documentation, starting from the **Install librealsense2** step and skip **3.
 Build and apply patched kernel modules for**, as we have already applied these patches in the kernel image by do the next step.

 Prerequisites
 ^^^^^^^^^^^^^^